-Washington University's Department of Education offers a part-time Master of Arts degree focused on an Analysis of Practice for practicing educators in a variety of settings.
-This Analysis of Practice allows educators to consider multiple and enhanced approaches for data collection, analysis, and reflection on educational issues involving educational assessment data, video microanalysis, learning sciences research, and educational foundation concepts.
-We offer three strands of study, which each work to enhance the educator's professional development in the particular focus area.
+Washington University's Department of Education offers a part-time Master of Arts degree focused on an analysis of practice for practicing educators in a variety of settings.
+This analysis of practice allows educators to consider multiple and enhanced approaches for data collection, analysis, and reflection on educational issues involving educational assessment data, video microanalysis, learning sciences research and educational foundation concepts.
+We offer three strands of study — Professional Development, Elementary/Middle School Science Education, and Innovative Teacher Certification — that work to enhance the educator's professional development in a particular area of focus.

-- Secondary Education (grades 9-12): biology, chemistry, earth science, English, mathematics, physics, or social studies
+- Secondary Education (grades 9-12): biology, chemistry, earth science, English, mathematics, physics or social science

-- Middle School (grades 5-9): English, mathematics, science, or social studies
+- Middle School (grades 5-9): language arts, mathematics, science or social science

-- K-12: art, dance, classics (Latin), or modern foreign languages (French, German, Japanese, Russian, Spanish)
+- K-12: art, dance or world languages (Chinese, French, German, Japanese, Latin, Russian, Spanish)

 - Elementary Education (grades 1-6)